Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-A permit is required to erect, construct, enlarge, alter, repair, move, demolish or change the occupancy of a building, structure or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by the code.
+A permit is required to construct, enlarge, alter, repair, move, demolish or change the occupancy of a residential or commercial structure.
+Permits are also required to construct, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing systems.
+Typical projects that require permits are replacing a furnace and/or A/C unit, replacing a water heater, replacing a deck, or building a fence.
 Cosmetic interior remodeling, such as replacement of cabinets, doors, carpeting and plumbing fixtures do not require a permit.
+Siding and window replacement does not require a permit but all roof replacements do.

 Yes, a permit is required for any detached structure or accessory building which is larger than 200 square feet.
 Contact the Building Inspection Department or Planning Department prior to building any structure for information on allowable sizes and building setbacks.